Apply now!

 - See English Language Testing requirements info below

-Funding is available in the form of fellowships, employment within the graduate group as a Teaching Assistant or as a Graduate Student Researcher with a specific professor; prospective students are encouraged to contact faculty members with whom they are interested in conducting research prior to application, though it is not a requirement for (nor guarantee of) admission.
-Teaching Assistants and Graduate Student Researchers are eligible for tuition remissions.
-There are also a limited number of fellowships available to help pay for non-resident tuition.
+Funding is available to Ph.D. students in the form of fellowships, employment within the graduate group as a Teaching Assistant or as a Graduate Student Researcher with a specific professor.
+Teaching Assistants and Graduate Student Researchers are eligible for tuition remissions as well as a salary.
+We typically also offer fellowships that cover non-resident tuition (for international or non-California residents), contingent on academic progress.

 This requirement is automatically waived in the application if the applicant has earned or will be earning a bachelor's, master's, or doctoral degree from either: